Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Related Work

 \section{Related Work}

-\paragraph{High-Resource Translation LLMs} There has been considerable interest in using LLMs as MT systems recently.
+\paragraph{High-Resource Translation with LLMs} There has been considerable interest in using LLMs as MT systems recently.
 Following initial success in prompting LLMs for high-resourced pairs \citep{vilar-etal-2023-prompting, garcia2023unreasonable, hendy2023good, zhang2023prompting, iyer2023towards}, subsequent works have attempted to train LLMs on parallel data at scale \citep{yang2023bigtranslate, lu2024llamax}, but these yielded modest gains and underperformed smaller encoder-decoder baselines such as NLLB-200 \citep{costa2022no}. \citet{zhang2024when} showed through scaling laws for SFT that LLMs pre-trained at the order of 50B-300B tokens saturate in MT performance with 20K-30K instructions.
-Concurrently, \citep{xu2024a} discovered excess parallel data washed out LLM knowledge, so they proposed a 2-stage paradigm called ALMA that involved pre-training on scaled-up monolingual data, followed by SFT on much smaller high-quality bitext (\textasciitilde 60K lines).
+Concurrently, \citet{xu2024a} discovered excess parallel data washed out LLM knowledge, so they proposed a 2-stage paradigm called ALMA that involved pre-training on scaled-up monolingual data, followed by SFT on much smaller high-quality bitext (\textasciitilde 60K lines).
 ALMA outperformed NLLB-200.
-Following their success, \citet{alves2024tower} adopted the ALMA framework to train Tower 7B for 10 high-resourced languages outperformed ALMA and also matched GPT-4.
+Following their success, \citet{alves2024tower} adopted the ALMA framework to train Tower 7B for 10 high-resourced languages, outperforming ALMA and also matching GPT-4.

 It is worth noting that \citet{xu2024a} did not include parallel data during CPT.
 However, inspired by research showing LLMs unintentionally consume parallel data at scale \citep{briakou-etal-2023-searching}, several works have included it at the order of several billions of tokens for the top 10-20 high-resource languages \citep{anil2023palm, wei2023polylm, fujii2024continual, alves2024tower}.
-Concurrent work has explored pre-training on synthetic, code-switched parallel data for 101 languages \citep{lu2024llamax} with a total of 400M sentences This work explores the impact of parallel data exclusively for low-resource performance and experiments with 1M--13M parallel sentences (50M--750M tokens) during pre-training, two orders of magnitude smaller than prior work.
-Moreover, we discover that bitext is particularly important for the least-resourced languages in our setup, which enjoys the highest and most consistent gains.
+Concurrent work has explored pre-training on synthetic, code-switched parallel data for 101 languages \citep{lu2024llamax} with a total of 400M sentences.
+This work explores the impact of parallel data exclusively for low-resource performance and experiments with 1M--13M parallel sentences (50M--750M tokens) during pre-training, two orders of magnitude smaller than prior work.